This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 “I didn’t seek help for my addiction because I felt I was a freak of nature, because I was sure that I was the ONLY woman who struggled with a man’s disease.
 I remember looking up articles and blogs about recovering from pornography addiction, and everything I found was about men, for men, written by men.
 So, clearly, I was the only one.”

-Not cool.
-In fact, it isn’t cool for anyone to have to feel shamed because of this issue.
-Whether you’re a girl or a guy, you should never be shamed simply because of your struggle.
+No one should feel shamed because of this issue.
+Regardless of your gender, you should never be shamed simply because of your struggle.

 When we asked Nicole what she would say to other girls who are going through this, specifically teen girls, she said, “Understand that you are not the only one.
 Not by a long shot.
 Your worth is neither defined nor altered by this addiction.
 Please, reach out.
 Find someone you can trust.
 I promise, you can be free of it.”